AEB-labs/cruddl/docs/vector-search.md

 -   For `INNER_PRODUCT`, values are unbounded and scale-sensitive (vector magnitudes affect the score), so thresholds are model-specific and not directly comparable to cosine thresholds.
 -   `maxDistance` applies to `L2` (distance metric).

+> **Note**: score-based filtering (`minScore`, `maxDistance`) requires ArangoDB to support FILTER on
+> the computed score variable within the vector query plan.
+This is subject to ArangoDB version
+> support; earlier versions may return a query-plan error for these arguments.

 This directly drives default ordering and valid threshold usage.